kcuilla/reactablefmtr/README.md

 ```
 <img src="man/figures/README_color_scales_custom.PNG" align="center" />

-Previously in {reactable}, using dark color palettes such as the "magma" color set from {viridis} used to be troublesome as you couldn't see the values in the cells with dark backgrounds.
+Previously in {reactable}, using dark color palettes such as the "magma" color set from {viridis} was troublesome since you couldn't see the values in the cells with dark backgrounds.
 Now, with {reactablefmtr}, the colors of the values automatically are changed to white if the colors are dark:

 ```{r}
 library(viridis)